Ensuring the highest quality in patent examination

 About the Office of Patent Quality Assurance

 The Office of Patent Quality Assurance (OPQA) is committed to ensuring the highest quality in patent examination.
 To that end, our Office provides assessment and analysis of quality at the USPTO through work product reviews for compliance, clarity and best practices, defining and standardizing quality metrics and providing feedback to Technology Centers with respect to their reviews and training.

 Who is OPQA?

-Under the direction of the Deputy Commissioner for Patents in the Office of Patent Examination Policy, OPQA functions to review the work of patent examiners; the majority of this work is completed by our 70+ Review Quality Assurance Specialists or RQASes.
+Under the direction of the Deputy Commissioner for Patents Robert Bahr, OPQA functions to review the work of patent examiners; the majority of this work is completed by our 70+ Review Quality Assurance Specialists or RQASes.
 RQASes are primary examiners with a proven history of high quality patent examination.
-Organized by technical disciplines, RQASes are very familiar with the technology being reviewed, much like examiners in the Technology Centers of Patent Operations.
+Organized by technical disciplines, RQASes are very familiar with the technology being reviewed, much like examiners in the Technology Centers under the Office of the Commissioner for Patents within patent application examination.
 In addition to reviewers, OPQA has supervisors for each discipline (often referred to as Quality Leads), technical support staff, and administrative and program support staff to both facilitate the reviewers and accomplish other OPQA objectives.

 The role of OPQA